zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 zkLink supports nonstandard ERC20 token, which refers to those that transaction fees might be charged to transfer-out or  transfer-in.
 For example, when Alice transfers 100 tokens to Bob, for nonstandard ERC20 tokens, 101 tokens might deducted from Alice's account (1% transaction fees included).
 In all cases the increase of L2 balance is subject to L1 contract: for example, Alice deposits 100 nonstandard ERC20 token but zkLink contract receives only 95, Alice's L2 account balance will be added by 95.

 The same kind of token on different chains is encoded with the same tokenId on L2, such as USDT on Ethereum and USDT on BSC, despite their different chains and contract address, they share the same L2 tokenId.

+### Token Decimals

+The decimal of each token on L2 is 18, but not all on L1; for example, the decimal of USDC on Ethereum is 6.
+In Deposit, token amount is improved by decimals.
+For example, A user deposit 5 USDC from Ethereum, the `amount` processed by zkLink contract is `5 * 10 ^ 6`, the amount in Deposit pubdata generated by zkLink contract is improved by decimals as `5 *  10 ^ 18`.

+On the contrary, in withdraw processes (Withdraw, FullExit, and ForcedExit）the decimal of `amount` in pubdata is resumed.
+For example, in a withdraw process of 5 USDC from L2 to Ethereum, the `amount` in pubdata is `5 * 10 ^ 18`, and the `amount` input of USDC transfer API is `5 * 10 ^ 6`.

 ### Token Mapping
 Some stablecoins back by fiats such as USDC and BUSD are equivalent to USD.
 To aggregate the liquidity of these stablecoins, zkLink creates a virtual USD token.
 Users can choose to receive the same amount of USD on L2 while depositing USDC or BUSD, and can withdraw the same amount of USDC or BUSD while withdrawing USD.